Dilworth School: History

-Operation Beverly
+Police investigation of historic abuse

 On 14 September 2020, six men were arrested and charged for historic sex and drug offences alleged to have taken place at the school from the 1970s to the early 2000s.
 These defendants included the school's former chaplain, Ross Douglas Browne, and two teachers.
 The police investigation was codenamed "Operation Beverly."
 On 16 September, a seventh man was charged with indecent assault in 1990 at the Auckland District Court.

 On 10 October 2020, Stuff reported that the Royal Commission of Inquiry into Abuse in Care was looking into historical abuse that had occurred at Dilworth School and other Anglican institutions in New Zealand.
 Several former students registered to make submissions to the Royal Commission.
 On 7 December, a former Dilworth pupil testified to the Royal Commission, alleging that students were beaten by staff and senior students and likening the school's environment to the novel Lord of the Flies.

 On 11 November 2020, former Assistant Principal Ian Wilson pleaded guilty to two charges involving indecent acts while working at Dilworth.
 Wilson had earlier been convicted of doing an indecent act with a boy under 12 years in 1996 while serving as Senior School Assistant Principal at MacMurray Boarding House.
 In late November, it was reported that a former 69-year old Scout Master, whose named was suppressed, facing charges of indecently assaulting a boy in the 1970s had died from cancer.

 On 9 December, name suppression for one of the defendants, Rex McIntosh, was lifted.
 McIntosh faces three charges of indecent assault.

 On 22 December, Detective Senior Sergeant Geoff Baber reported that an additional 80 victims had been identified and that 33 charges had been filed against five men aged between 68 and 78 as part of Operation Beverly.
 Baber confirmed that these new charges included allegations of indecency with boys under 16 years old, inducing a boy under 12 to do an indecent act, unlawful sexual connection, and indecent assault.
 That same day, Ian Wilson pleaded guilty to five charges of indecent assault including against two boys aged under 16 in the 1970s and a boy under 14 in 1992.
 Two other men facing charges include Ross Browne and Rex McIntosh.